 The 21st century

 The University's ambitious estates strategy has continued into the new millennium.
-Campus additions include the £80 million refurbishment programme for laboratories in the medical, biological and physical sciences:
+Campus additions include:

 An £81 million building on the Jessop East site, which has specialist engineering teaching facilities, as well as lecture theatres, seminar rooms, open-plan learning spaces, library services and social spaces.
 With the Diamond, over 5,000 engineering students benefit from more teaching space and we now have the capacity to educate even more of the world-class engineers that the UK needs to address the skills shortage in the sector.